The Father, the Son, and the Holy Fonz: Plot

 Peter's devout Catholic father, Francis, visits Quahog.
 Upon arrival, he insists that Stewie be baptized as a Catholic.
 After visiting a church with Peter and Stewie, Francis is informed that the holy water is tainted and he will have to wait.
-Francis is in disbelief, and baptizes Stewie himself.
-Stewie soon becomes unwell and is informed that he must be quarantined and kept in a germ-free environment by a doctor for the time being until his immune system's strength recovers at the end of the episode.
-Then Lois discovers that Francis coaxed Peter into having Stewie baptized without her knowledge, and tells Peter to choose his own religious beliefs and not allow himself to be a slave to his father's religion.
-Peter initially converts to Mormonism to take advantage of polygamy, but then discovers that Mormons cannot drink alcohol.
+Francis is in disbelief and baptizes Stewie himself with the contaminated water.
+Stewie soon becomes unwell and is informed by a doctor that he must be quarantined and kept in a germ-free environment until his immune system recovers.
+Lois discovers that Francis coaxed Peter into having Stewie baptized without her knowledge and tells Peter to choose his own religious beliefs.
+Peter initially converts to Mormonism to take advantage of polygamy but then discovers that Mormons cannot drink alcohol.
 He then tries Jehovah's Witnesses and attempts door-to-door preaching.
 However, when he finds someone who is actually interested in hearing what he has to say, he realizes he has no idea what to teach them.
 As a last resort, Peter tries Hinduism but gets himself kicked out after tackling the guru to the floor, believing the red dot on his head to be a laser spot from a sniper rifle.
 Unable to find a religion suited to him, Peter decides to create his own religion, based on Happy Days, calling his newly founded church the "First United Church of the Fonz".